 - Any other goods which may become liable to damage any person or property whatsoever

-- Dangerous Goods may include some general health & beauty products such as aerosol-based products like hairspray, tanning spray, shaving cream, and deodorant; aftershave and mouthwash containing alcohol; nail polish and nail polish remover with acetone; alcohol-based perfumes; rubbing alcohol, hand sanitizers
+- Dangerous goods (which may include general health and beauty products, such as aerosol-based products like hairspray, tanning spray, shaving cream, and deodorant, aftershave and mouthwash containing alcohol, nail polish and nail polish remover with acetone, alcohol-based perfumes, rubbing alcohol, or hand sanitizers)

-- Toys without a CE marking, registered trademark, accompanying user instructions and labelling with the country of origin and warning labels (e.g. age recommendation/loose parts)
+- Toys without a CE marking, registered trademark, accompanying user instructions and labeling with the country of origin and warning labels (for example: age recommendation/loose parts)

 These devices with built-in batteries are acceptable:

 - You can send small quantities of brand new electronic devices with built-in batteries that cannot be removed or replaced by the user.
-Examples of acceptable devices include remote control (RC) toys, drones, mobile phones, laptop computers and handheld power tools (ie: small quantities of brand new electronic devices with built-in batteries that can’t be removed or replaced by the user).
+Remote control (RC) toys, drones, mobile phones, laptop computers, and handheld power tools (ie: small quantities of brand new electronic devices with built-in batteries that can’t be removed or replaced by the user).

 - You may also send tested, proven non-spillable batteries in proper packaging.
-These type of batteries are allowed to be shipped as non-hazardous items under international rules as they will not leak from a cracked case at high-temps.
-Batteries and packaging may also be marked “NONSPILLABLE” or “NONSPILLABLE BATTERY”
+That’s because these types of batteries are allowed to be shipped as non-hazardous items under international rules (as they will not leak from a cracked case at high-temps).
+Batteries and packaging may also be marked “NON-SPILLABLE” or “NON-SPILLABLE BATTERY”

 - Automotive (car) battery